Arpita-deb/Salifort_motors_HR_analytics/README.md

 # PA(C)E - CONSTRUCT AND EVALUATE MODEL

 ## 1. Logistic Regression Model
+The goal of this project is to find out which factor(s) will make the employee leave the company.
+From Exploratory Data Analysis we've found that 'left' is our predictor variable, i.e. we want to figure out whether or not an employee will leave the company.
+It is clearly a categorical variable.
+Moreover, from correlation matrix and heatmap we found out that satisfactory level is positively correlated with left variable.
+So we'll create a logistic regression model with satisfaction level as our independent variable and left as our dependent/predictor varaiable.

+The assumptions of Logistic Regression Model:
+1. The dependent variable is categorical and binary / dichotomous.
+2. There is little or no multicollinearity between the independent variables.
+3. There is linear relationship of variables to log odds.
+4. Requires sufficiently large sample size
+5. There are no extreme outliers.
+6. We have independent observations.

+Steps taken:
+1. Import packages, functions, and classes
+2. Get data to work with and, if appropriate, transform it
+3. Create a classification model and train (or fit) it with existing data
+4. Predicting the test result
+5. Test accuracy of the result(Creation of Confusion matrix)

+Interpretation of the result:

+Limitation of the model and ethical considerations:

 ## 2.

 # PAC(E) - EXECUTE- INTERPRET MODEL AND SHARE STORY